Is It Psychosis or a Spiritual Emergency?

-The experience of a spiritual emergency—if managed and treated under supervision—can, therefore, be life-changing and offer the individual a deeper sense of passion, wisdom, love, and zest for life; and an expanded worldview and overall psychosomatic health.
-Whatever the chosen method of treatment, chronicling by both the patient, via journaling and the therapist via notes will definately prove to be beneficial, always keeping in mind that dating the event is crucial.
+The experience of a spiritual emergency—if managed and treated under supervision—can therefore be life-changing and offer the individual a deeper sense of passion, wisdom, love, and zest for life—and an expanded worldview and overall psychosomatic health.
+Whatever the chosen method of treatment, chronicling by both the patient via journaling and the therapist via notes will definitely prove to be beneficial, always keeping in mind that dating the event is crucial.
 It might also be interesting for the client to review and compare journal entries in case there are subsequent events.

-If one believes in the tenet that all experiences are transformative, then it can be said that there’s something to learn from each one of them, either at the time or after comparing journal entries.
-But, chances are there’s more to learn from a spiritual emergency than from a psychotic episode because it might be a more profound experience.
+If one believes in the tenet that all experiences are transformative, then there’s something to learn from each one of them, either at the time or after by comparing journal entries.
+But chances are there’s more to learn from a spiritual emergency than from a psychotic episode because it might be a more profound experience.
 As Socrates once said: “Our greatest blessings come to us by way of madness, provided that madness is given us by divine gift” (Dodds, 1951).

 Buddhist leaders such as Jack Kornfield (1989) suggest that it’s best to label this type of experience without fully identifying with it.
 He also recommends maintaining a sense of balance and grounding oneself by bringing attention to the body and the earth.